-At the end of the course, the student will be able to:
+After successful completion of this course, the students can be able to

 - 1. Know the sources, features and principles of Indian Constitution. - 2.
 Learn about Union Government, State government and itsadministration. - 3.
 Get acquainted with Local administration and Pachayati Raj. - 4.
 Be aware of basic concepts and developments of HumanRights. - 5.
 Gain knowledge on roles and functioning of ElectionCommission.